Events & Tickets

 The final section depicts a group celebration, with smeared chromatic phrases and an asymmetrical five-beat meter suggesting a general tipsiness.

 Video introduction and analysis from conductor Gerard Schwarz

 Aaron Grad is a composer, guitarist and writer based in Seattle.
 Besides providing program notes for the New World Symphony, he has been the Orpheus Chamber Orchestra’s program annotator since 2005 and also contributes notes to the Saint Paul Chamber Orchestra and Seattle Symphony.

 Audio clips provided by Naxos of America, Inc.

-He has conducted most of the leading orchestras in North America, including Chicago, Boston, Houston, Cincinnati, Montreal, Toronto, Baltimore and Pittsburgh symphonies, the New York and Los Angeles philharmonics, and the Cleveland and Philadelphia orchestras.
+Mr. Mena has conducted most of the leading orchestras in North America, including the Chicago, Boston, Baltimore, Cincinnati, Montreal, National and Toronto symphonies, New York and Los Angeles philharmonics and the Cleveland, Minnesota and Philadelphia orchestras.

-Mr. Mena has made several recordings with the BBC Philharmonic, including a disc of works by Manuel de Falla, which was a BBC Music Magazine Recording of the Month, Gabriel Pierné, which was a Gramophone Editor’s Choice and releases of music by Ginastera, Albéniz, Montsalvatge, Weber and Turina, which have gained excellent reviews from the specialist music press.
-He has also recorded a critically acclaimed rendering of Messiaen’s Turangalîla Symphony for Hyperion with the Bergen Philharmonic Orchestra.
-Mr. Mena’s Messiaen interpretation is said to “utterly redefine the terms under which past/current/future Turangalîlas need to be judged.”
-(Gramophone, October 2012).
+Mr. Mena has made several recordings with the BBC Philharmonic, including recent releases of Ginastera’s orchestral works to mark the composer’s centenary, three discs of works by Manuel de Falla, one of which was a BBC Music Magazine Recording of the Month, a Gabriel Pierné release which was a Gramophone Editor’s Choice, and works by Albéniz, Arriaga, Montsalvatge, Weber and Turina which have gained excellent reviews from the specialist music press.
+He has also recorded Messiaen’s Turangalîla Symphony for Hyperion with the Bergen Philharmonic, an interpretation which is said to “utterly redefine the terms under which past/current/future Turangalîlas need to be judged.”
+(Gramophone, 2012).

 Ingrid Fliter, piano